 You have all seen those notices in hotel bathrooms about reusing towels.

-A new report reveals that those messages are NOT very effective when they appeal to your green conscience like this:
+A report reveals that those messages are NOT very effective when they appeal to your green conscience like this:

 “Save our planet: every day millions of gallons of water are used to wash towels that have been used only once.”